adkinsrs/dnd-campaign-stuff/house-rules.md

 ## Rationale

 I understand that a lot of us love to analyze the situation in order to take the most effective action.
 But I also believe that "analysis paralysis" is a real thing, and it can negatively impact the game.
 (This is why all of us do the "nose goes" thing.)
+We have had fights where a single person takes up to 10 minutes for their turn... not round, turn, and this causes everyone to start to tune-out and compound the issue even further.
 I feel that keeping the combat snappy can mitigate some of this, and can even produce some unintended fun side-effects, particularly if the player is forced to think on his/her feet from time to time.
 Hopefully my house rules provide a good balance between analyzing the situation and winging it.

 ## Metagame discussion time